thisismypassport/shrinko8/README.md

 # Shrinko8

-A set of Pico-8 cart tools, with a focus on shrinking code size.
+A set of Pico-8 & Picotron cart tools, with a focus on shrinking code size.

 ## [You can run it online here.](https://thisismypassport.github.io/shrinko8)